Beverly Mowery Cooper

 Robert K. Ackerman

 Editor in Chief

-Robert K. Ackerman has been the editor in chief of SIGNAL Magazine for more than a dozen years.
+Robert K. Ackerman has been the editor in chief of SIGNAL Magazine for more than 15 years.
 A seasoned technology journalist, Ackerman also has served as a war correspondent covering the Iraq War embedded with the U.S. Army’s 101st Airborne Division.

 A journalist by training, Ackerman also minored in political science in university.
 His journalism career dates back more than three decades, beginning with stints as a radio reporter covering the Republican and Democratic parties’ political conventions during the 1976 elections.
 Following those conventions, he served as a media advisor or a press secretary for candidates in state and presidential campaigns.

 Most of his journalism work over the years has been in print journalism.
 His writings have covered a range of issues involving technology, politics and international security.

 Prior to becoming SIGNAL’s editor in chief, Ackerman served as the magazine’s senior editor.
 He has been with SIGNAL Magazine for more than 25 years, during which he has written hundreds of feature articles and authored more than 300 columns and commentaries.
 His areas of coverage have spanned topics such as military information systems, foreign affairs, intelligence, laboratory research and development, space technologies, international security, terrorism and information operations.
 He has won or shared in journalism awards from the Aviation Writers Association; APEX; the American Copy Editors Society; PRSA; the Society for Technical Communication; and the American Society of Association Executives.